Prairieland vs Creekland in Bridgeland: What Young Families Don’t Realize When Choosing

 Prairieland.

 Prairieland is further along.
 Most of it is already built.
 Schools are operating.
 The amenity center exists.
-The surrounding areas feel settled, not in progress.
+The surrounding areas feel more settled, not in progress.

 Creekland is earlier in its development, which is why pricing is generally lower.
 You're not paying for finished amenities yet because they are still being built.